Luftwaffe and Kriegsmarine radar equipment of World War II: Mannheim

 FuMG 63 Mainz The Mainz, introduced in 1941, was a development from the Wurzburg with its 3-meter solid metal reflector mounted on top of the same type of control car as used by the ‘Kurmark’.
 Its range was 25–35 km with an accuracy of ±10–20 meters, azimuth 0.1 degrees, and elevation ±0.3-0.5 degrees.
 Only 51 units were produced before being superseded by the ‘Mannheim’.

 FuMG 64 Mannheim The Mannheim was an advanced development from the ‘Mainz’.
 It also had a 3-meter reflector, which was now made from a lattice framework covered in a fine mesh.
 This was fixed to the front of a control cabin and the whole apparatus was rotated electrically.
 Its range was 25–35 km, with an accuracy of ±10–15 meters; azimuth and elevation accuracy of ±0.15 degrees.
 Though accurate enough to control Flak guns it was not deployed in large numbers.
-This was due to its cost (time and materials to manufacture was about 3 time that of a Würzburg D.
+This was due to its cost (time and materials to manufacture was about three times that of a Würzburg D).

 FuMG 75 Mannheim Riese Just as the Wurzburg's performance was greatly improved when fitted with a 7-meter reflector, so was the Mannheim's, and the result called a Mannheim Riese (Giant Mannheim).
 There was an optical device for the initial visual acquisition of the target.
 With its narrow beam it was relatively immune from ‘Window’.
 Its accuracy and automatic tracking enabled it to be used in anti-aircraft missile research to track and control the missiles in flight.
 Only a handful were manufactured.